-- The process involves a neutral assessment of the underlying actions followed by a fair assessment of the situation with suggestions and recommendations for a resolution of the conflict. - The focus of these internal investigations is to help facilitate an outcome that will enable individuals to experience an environment where they have an opportunity for success. - The jurisdiction of the office includes oversight and support in meeting many of the federal and state regulatory mandates of the campus.
-However, our resources are also directed to working with the campus community to go beyond the minimum legal requirement to make the University of Nebraska Omaha a better place where individuals have the opportunity to reach their potential. - Pursuant to regulations from the U.S. Department of Labor, EAD generates the campus affirmative action plans for: - Women, Minorities, Veterans, and Individuals with disabilities - EAD is also responsible for providing institutional responses to external complaints and audits by governmental agencies. - Diversity, Equity, Access and Inclusion 6001 Dodge Street 211 EAB Omaha, NE 68182-0263 uno deai@unomaha.edu
+• The process involves a neutral assessment of the underlying actions followed by a fair assessment of the situation with suggestions and recommendations for a resolution of

+• The focus of these internal investigations is to help facilitate an outcome that will enable individuals to experience an environment where they have an opportunity for

+• The jurisdiction of the office includes oversight and support in meeting many of the federal and state regulatory mandates of the campus.
+However, our resources are also directed to working with the campus community to go beyond the minimum legal requirement to make the University of Nebraska Omaha a better place where individuals have the opportunity to reach their potential.

+• Pursuant to regulations from the U.S. Department of Labor, EAD generates the campus affirmative action plans for:

+• Women, Minorities, Veterans, and Individuals with disabilities

+• EAD is also responsible for providing institutional responses to external complaints and

+Diversity, Equity, Access and Inclusion 6001 Dodge Street

+Omaha,NE 68182-0263 uno_deai@unomaha.edu

+211 EAB

+I Feel Safe Not Bothered